 - Are incorporated within Canada;

-- Are ready to collaborate with international partners on an industrial R&D project; and
+- Are ready to collaborate with international partners on an industrial R&D project in the areas of healthcare, water, cleantech, manufacturing, or ICT; and

 - Intend to grow their business through the development and commercialization of innovative products, services, or processes.